-Whether you are a homeowner or a tenant, it can be a bit of a chore making sure your home is pest free.
+Whether you are a homeowner or a tenant, it can be a bit of a chore to make sure your home is pest free.
 No one wants to turn on a light in their house to find a lizard looking at them.
 This is a common occurrence for many people in the southern and southwestern states.
 There are several species of lizards like geckos in the United States, many native and non-native.
 Florida is home to over 20 different species alone.

 Lizards prefer warm and dark places where they can find food and your home might be the perfect place for them to obtain it.
 Getting a professional to come in can be costly and might be a waiting game.
-There are numerous easy and effective lizard control that you can do that will get rid of lizards for little to no cost.
+There is numerous easy and effective lizard control that you can do that will get rid of lizards for little to no cost.

 There are many ingredients around the home that you can try that will work as an effective lizard repellent, such as coffee powder, Tabasco sauce, black pepper, eggs shells, garlic, ice cold water and many other food sources you can try.
 You can create your own chemical-free pesticide as lizard control with household ingredients to ward off unwanted geckos and other lizards.
 Fill a spray bottle with water and then add a couple of teaspoons of red and black pepper powder to the water and mix it thoroughly.
 For added benefit, you may want to add chili powder.
-Lizards find the smell of the pepper spray to be irritating, so they will not come to your house.
-Spray the mixture where you have encountered lizards in your home, like under kitchen racks, behind furniture, under the stove, and window sills.
+Lizards find the smell of pepper spray to be irritating, so they will not come to your house.
+Spray the mixture where you have encountered lizards in your home, like under kitchen racks, behind furniture, under the stove, and on window sills.
 Spray any of the entrances that the lizards are using to enter your home.

 Like the spicy smell of pepper spray, lizards do not like the strong smell of garlic.
 You can place whole garlic or just garlic cloves by places you have seen lizards in your home.
 Make sure to get their entry points, the windows, doors, and dark areas in your home.
 Like the pepper spray, you can make a garlic spray if you do not want garlic hanging around your house.
 In a spray bottle, combine store-bought garlic juice (or the juice from crushing the garlic cloves yourself) with water.
 Spray all the areas a few times a day.

-Naphthalene balls, commonly known as “moth balls,” are typically used to repel other pests and insects, but they work on lizards as well!
+Naphthalene balls, commonly known as “mothballs,” are typically used to repel other pests and insects, but they work on lizards as well!
 The lizards cannot stand the pungent smell and will go elsewhere.
 Place them anywhere you have spotted them, especially in cupboards and any other dark places they like to hide.
 Get their entry points around the house as well and enjoy a lizard-free home.

 If you prefer a more hands-on approach to getting rid of lizards, try the cold-water method.
 Lizards are cold-blooded, like most reptiles are, which means that their internal temperature is determined by how warm or cold their environment is.
 If you splash cold water onto a lizard, the sudden drop in temperature will shock their system and temporarily immobilize them and this will allow you to pick them up and transport them elsewhere.